j0nnn/leetcode/2268. Minimum Number of  Keypresses/README.md

-# Solution
+# Intuition
-The goal of this problem is to get the minimum number of keypresses given a string.
-* To minimize the key presses, we want the most frequently pressed characters to be mapped to a single press.
-* We use Counter in the collections module to counter the occurences of each letter of the input string.
-* We put all the letters in a maxHeap so that we can access the letters with the most occurence first.
-* We loop through the maxHeap and add the corresponding number of keypresses required.
-* We have a variable to keep track of the keypresses that we have mapped.
+We can use a greedy approach to find the minimum keypresses needed.
+We can map the first nine most repeated characters to one key, next nine most repeated characters to two keys, and the rest to three keys.

 * Time Complexity: O(nlogn) from pushing and popping the heap
 * Space Complexity: O(1) from storing the occurences of letters